- Travelers need a passport valid at least half a year with at least 2 free pages in the visa section when entering Peru.

-According to Peruvian law foreign visitors must have a return or onward ticket when entering the country.
-While this law isn't enforced by Peruvian immigrations, airlines demand to see your return or onward ticket when checking in for a flight to Peru.
+According to Peruvian law foreign visitors must have a return or onward ticket /passage when entering the country.
+While this law isn't enforced by Peruvian immigrations, airlines often demand to see a return or onward ticket when checking in for a flight to Peru.
 If you can't provide one, most airlines refuse boarding the plane.
 So in case you are planning to leave Peru for example by bus, check with the airline, if they accept a bus ticket or similar to avoid unpleasant surprises at the airport.

-- North America: Citizens of the United States and Canada
+- North America: Citizens of the United States, Canada and Mexico

 - Central America: Citizens of most Central American countries (exception Costa Rica, Cuba, El Salvador, Guatemala, Haiti, Honduras, Nicaragua, Dominican Republic)